Sonic Healthcare Limited (ABN 24 004 196 909) is committed to ensuring the privacy and confidentiality of your personal information.

 We will not use or disclose your personal information for any purpose other than the primary purpose for which it was collected (or a related secondary purpose).
 The exceptions to this are if you have consented to another purpose, or if we are permitted/required to do so by law, which may include:

-To liaise with your health fund, Medicare, the Department of Veterans’ Affairs, Department of Health or another payer or contractor of services
+- to liaise with your health fund, insurer, Medicare, Department of Veterans’ Affairs, Department of Health or another payer or contractor of services

-To send you standard reminders (for example, for appointments for follow-up care, account management), by text message, mail or email to the number or address which you have provided to us
+- to send you standard reminders (for example, for appointments for follow-up care, account management), by text message, mail or email, to the number or address that you have provided to us

-In addition, we may anonymise (de-identify) or aggregate the personal information that we collect for the purpose of carrying out clinical research, quality assurance or customer service, health outcome and other business analytics.
+In addition, we may de-identify and/or aggregate the personal information that we collect to carry out clinical research, quality assurance or analytics relating to customer service, health outcomes and other business activities.

-Sonic may use electronic processes when we use your personal information as specified above.
-We may link, combine or share personal information about you that is held in various databases created by any, or all, of Sonic’s businesses.
+Sonic may use electronic processes when using your personal information as specified above.
+We may link, combine or share personal information about you in various databases created by any of Sonic’s businesses.

-We will not seek your consent to use your personal information for the purposes listed above.
+We will not seek your consent to use your personal information for the above purposes.

 Use of personal information for direct marketing

 We may use your personal information for marketing that is directly related to our services, in compliance with applicable laws, such as the Privacy Act 1988 (Cth) and Spam Act 2003 (Cth).
 We may engage third parties, under contract, to provide marketing services on our behalf.

 You may advise us that you do not wish to receive direct marketing from us at any time by contacting us or by using the opt-out facilities provided in our client registration processes, informed consent procedures and the marketing communications you receive.